Reconciling your Guaranteed Minimum Pension data as part of your overall GMP project

-We have significant experience in helping trustees with GMP reconciliation exercises.
-We are able to help schemes with these projects as well as offering advice and assistance to in-house administration teams who are looking for professional support in a specialist area.
+We have significant experience with GMP reconciliation exercises, including agreeing scheme data with the Final Data Cut issued by HMRC, and HMRC’s online GMP tool (which sometimes provide different data to each other).
+We are also able to provide advice and assistance to in-house administration teams who are looking for professional support in this specialist area.

 What is a GMP reconciliation?